'Ibrahimovic was like a ghost' - Milan star dictated the game against Shamrock Rovers, says Bryne | Goal.com

 Byrne has now admitted that Ibrahimovic was the main difference between the two sides, praising the veteran frontman for his movement and how he managed to make a huge contribution while still managing to conserve plenty of energy.

 "For such a big man, he was like a ghost on the pitch, you couldn't pick him up.
-His movement for his goal was fantastic," the Shamrock midfielder told OTB Sports.
+His movement for his goal was fantastic," the Rovers midfielder told OTB Sports.

 "That is just what top players do, you can keep them quiet for the whole game and then they pop up in one moment.
 I thought throughout the game he was brilliant, just dictating the game without running around."